 - Jessica Porten, new mother diagnosed with depression

-- Dr. Darby Saxbe, Assoc.
-Prof. of Psychology, Univ. of Southern California
+- Dr. Darby Saxbe, Associate Professor of Psychology, University of Southern California

-- Dr. Tiffany Moore Simas, Prof. of Obstetrics and Genecology, Univ. of Massachusetts Medical School & former co-chair, Maternal Mental Health Expert Work Group, Amer.
-College of Obstetrics and Gynecology.
+- Dr. Tiffany Moore Simas, Professor of Obstetrics and Gynecology, University of Massachusetts Medical School & former co-chair, Maternal Mental Health Expert Work Group, American College of Obstetrics and Gynecology